A new year brings new faces to the department of civil, construction and environmental engineering (CCEE)

 Moormann is from the small Iowa town of Hudson.
 She is especially interested in the topics of diversity and inclusion.

-Katie Shields is an academic adviser for the department of civil, construction and environmental engineering and Iowa State University.
+Katie Shields is an academic advisor for the department of civil, construction and environmental engineering and Iowa State University.
 Her professional background includes work in the areas of academic advising, student organizations, new student orientation and admissions.
 In her role, she aids students with academic planning, resources and policies.

 “I’m looking forward to joining the department of CCEE and seeing students engage in the curriculum inside and beyond the classroom,” she said.